If you’re a coach, you should be getting paid in full and on-time.

 But what do they have to offer coaches specifically?
 The platform offers a full suite of accounting and bookkeeping tools, many of which might be overkill for a smaller coaching business.

 Freshbooks lets you create custom estimates, proposals and invoices.
 The platform tracks all the above so you know who’s paid or who hasn’t and chase outstanding invoices.
 These features don’t eliminate the back-and-forth involved by invoicing by-hand but they’re definitely time-savers.

 The ability to store and reproduce invoices for repeat services is useful, as is customizable discounts for certain clients.
 Another notable feature is instant exporting of your expenses to avoid headaches during tax season.

 Freshbooks’ cloud-based invoicing solution is tried-and-tested but likely bloated for the average coach.
 Additionally, add-ons such as the ability for clients to pay upfront require an additional $20/mo (hint: upfront payments are built directly into Paperbell).

 Stripe is a payment processor with roots in the software world that can be used by anyone to take online payment.
 We actually integrate with Stripe at Paperbell as our preferring billing partner.

 The Stripe platform provides you a clear view of any and all outstanding payments at a glance.
 You can also set up recurring billing and automated payments with Stripe if you’re looking to bill long-term clients consistently.

 An added bonus of Stripe is its ability to integrate with tons of third-party tools and it’s awesome for developers.

 What are the downsides of Stripe, then?
 Stripe’s setup isn’t as simple or straightforward as that of PayPal.
 If you’re looking to add a quick-and-easy payment button to your website in a single click, you’re probably going to be disappointed.

-The platform’s customisation features might be perfect for tech-savvy developers, sure.
+The platform’s customization features might be perfect for tech-savvy developers, sure.
 But for the average small business owner?
 Probably not.
 Most coaches find that Stripe is very useful as a payment PROCESSOR that they connect to another tool.
 But it isn’t very user friendly as a stand-alone platform for collecting from clients.